KasualBusiness/prestashop-api/README.md

 #### Custom calls

-If you have an addon that add additional routes to the prestashop API, you can call them like this:
+If you have an addon that add additional routes to prestashop's webservices, you can call them like this:

 ```javascript
 // list